MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 ## Implementing modules

 You can create a module with a single interface file (*`.ixx`*) that exports names and includes implementations of all functions and types.
 You can also put the implementations in one or more separate implementation files, similar to how .h and .cpp files are used.
 The **`export`** keyword is used in the interface file only.
 An implementation file can **`import`** another module, but can't **`export`** any names.
-Implementation files may be named with any extension.
+Implementation files might be named with any extension.
 An interface file and the backing set of implementation files are treated as a special kind of translation unit called a *module unit*.
 A name that's declared in any implementation file is automatically visible in all other files within the same module unit.

 For larger modules, you can split the module into multiple module units called *partitions*.
 Each partition consists of an interface file backed by one or more implementation files.